 Mr Wen had very publicly said that he did not want to have China's disputes with the Philippines, Vietnam, Taiwan, Malaysia and Brunei brought up at the weekend's East Asia Summit.

-Mr Obama though, attending the summit for the first time, had insisted it was the "premier" arena to discuss "maritime security".'No showdown'
+Mr Obama though, attending the summit for the first time, had insisted it was the "premier" arena to discuss "maritime security".

 The summit brings together all 10 states in South-East Asia and other regional players - the US, China, Japan, South Korea, Australia, New Zealand, India and Russia.